 Burial insurance does not require a medical exam or doctor’s visit to qualify.
 But there are health questions asked to purchase plans with first-day coverage (being in hospice is one of them).

 Programs that ask no health questions are called guaranteed issue life insurance.
-These programs would seem to be ideal for hospice insurance because they ask no health questions, but there is a catch with these plans; these plans have a mandatory 2-year waiting period.
+These programs would seem to be ideal for hospice patients or life insurance for terminally ill because they ask no health questions, but there is a catch with these plans; these plans have a mandatory 2-year waiting period.

 This 2-year waiting period makes guaranteed issue life insurance a terrible choice for hospice final expense needs.